 - 2. Remove the fan housing. - If the starter rope is broken, proceed to step "4."
 If the starter rope is not broken, release the tension on the spring as follows: - a.
-Pull about 12 inches of rope from the pulley and catch the rope in the notch as shown in Figure 38. - b.
-Turn the pulley counterclockwise until the spring tension is released. - 4.
-Unthread the pulley screw in the center of the pulley with a 5/32" allen wrench until the pulley assembly can be removed from the fan housing.
-Figure 39. - 5.
-Lift the pulley carefully while gently twisting the pulley counterclockwise.
-Remove the old rope.
+Pull about 12 inches of rope from the pulley and catch the rope in the notch as shown in Figure 38. - Unthread the pulley screw in the center of the pulley with a 5/32" allen wrench until the pulley assembly can be removed from the fan housing. - Lift the pulley carefully while gently twisting the pulley counterclockwise Remove the old rope. - CHROME-COLORED SCREWS (See "Caution" under Step 1) Figure 37 TURN PULLEY COUNTERCLOCKWISE TO RELEASE TENSION NOTCH

-- Move away from the fuel tank and melt the end of the new rope. - Allow the melted end to drip once; then while the rope is still hot, pull the melted end through a rag to obtain a smooth, pointed end. - 8.
+- Move away from the fuel tank and melt the end of the new rope to go into the pulley. - Allow the melted end to drip once; then while the rope is still hot, pull the melted end through a rag to obtain a smooth, pointed end. - 8.
 Feed the rope through the round starter hole in the the fan housing.
 Figure 39. - Guide rope inside pulley, then through topside pulley hole by pushing the rope from the underside hole with a small round object, such as a Phillips screwdriver.
 See inset.
 Figure 39. - 10.
-The a knot in the end of the rope leaving no more than a 3/8 to 1/4 inch tail and pull the knot snugly into the corner of the groove in the pulley.
+Tie a knot in the end of the rope leaving no more than a 3/8 to 1/4 inch tail and pull the knot snugly into the corner of the groove in the pulley.
 Figure 38. - 11.
 Tuck the tail on the rope knot into the inner curved section to avoid interference with the flywheel.
 Figure 38 & 40. - 12.
 Set the pulley assembly in the housing; push it down and engage the spring. - 13.
 Tighten the pulley screw.
 Do not overtighten screw.
-NOTE: If you remove the pulley screw from the pulley, make sure the starter dog, retainer, cam, and wave washer are positioned and installed properly as shown in Figure 39.
-If parts have been cleaned, apply a small amount of grease to both sides of the cam and wave washers. - 14.
+NOTE: If you remove the pulley screw from the pulley make sure the starter dog, retainer, cam and wave washer are positioned and installed properly as shown in Figure 39.
+If parts have been cleaned, apply a small amount of grease to both sides of the cam and wave washer. - 14.
 Make sure the cam is installed on the starter dog in the direction shown in Figure 39.
 Also make sure the wave washer is seated around the top outer edge of the retainer and not caught between the top of the retainer and the pulley screw. - 15.
 Catch the rope in the notch in the pulley.
 Figure 40. - 16.
 Turn the pulley clockwise to wind up the spring until it will turn no more without forcing.
-Hold the pulley by hand.
 Do not let go of the pulley.
 Let the pulley unwind one full turn and release the rope from the slot.
 Continue to hold pulley. - 17.
-Hold the pulley and pull the starter rope to the full extent.
-Release the pulley and let the rope rewind slowly.

-Reinstall fan housing and the four chromecolored screws.
+Hold the pulley, pull the starter rope to the full extent of length then let the rope rewind slowly. - Reinstall fan housing and the four chromecolored screws.
 Tighten screws securely.